 - Recognize patterns of human-environment interaction, including drivers of change resulting in conflict, development, and peacebuilding.

-- Acquire critical knowledge across at least four distinct disciplines relevant to development and peacebuilding and relate and translate knowledge among the disciplines.
+- Acquire critical knowledge across multiple disciplines relevant to development and peacebuilding and relate and translate knowledge among the disciplines.

 - Facilitate effective group problem-solving processes, which includes communicating confidently and effectively to diverse audiences.